Norway bomb blast diverted police, court hears

 Separately, he said, a fire official who saw the event from across the street said the man was light-skinned.
 Breivik is indeed light-skinned and was wearing a fake police uniform with a dark helmet and visor.

-The police did not publicize the descriptions while the confusion reigned, but many commentators initially assumed the attack had been the work of al Qaeda or another Islamist group.
+The police did not publicise the descriptions while the confusion reigned, but many commentators initially assumed the attack had been the work of al Qaeda or another Islamist group.

 Police forensics experts said on Tuesday that most of those killed were blown to pieces.
 The nearest was a 32-year Ministry of Justice lawyer named Jon Vegard Lervaag.